Find a Qualified Attorney Near You

 Also, Florida hospitals must collect immigration status when registering or admitting patients.
 The hospitals must submit quarterly reports about these data to the Agency of Health Care Administration.
 The Agency will give the governor and the legislature a detailed annual report.

 On June 9, 2014, Florida House Bill 851 (H.B.
 851) was signed into law.
 This law allows certain immigrants living in Florida illegally to access in-state tuition rates.
 This benefit is also available to Deferred Action for Childhood Arrival (DACA) recipients.
 The undocumented student should file a waiver for out-of-state fees to use this educational benefit.
-But, they should meet specific requirements to be eligible for this waiver.
-These requirements include the following:
+But they must meet specific requirements to be eligible for this waiver.
+These requirements include:

 Recent DeSantis-proposed legislation would end in-state tuition for all immigrants without documentation if it passes.